 Where can I learn to become a help desk specialist?

-MTI College in Sacramento offers a certification program in information technology – training that prepares you to become a help desk specialist, a technical support specialist, a customer support specialist or an IT support specialist.
+Campus, formerly known as MTI College, in Sacramento offers a certification program in information technology – training that prepares you to become a help desk specialist, a technical support specialist, a customer support specialist or an IT support specialist.
 Many of the skills you’ll learn can qualify you for a number of positions.
-Jobs in IT are exceeding the average rates of all other occupations, according to the Bureau of Labor Statistics, with 13 percent growth expected from 2016 to 2026.
+Jobs in IT are exceeding the average rates of all other occupations, according to the Bureau of Labor Statistics, with 13 percent growth expected from 2020 to 2030.

-Studying at MTI gives you valuable hands-on experience and a working knowledge of most types of computer hardware and many applications.
-MTI trains you to service and maintain computer systems and networks for small businesses to large corporations.
-Once you receive your MTI diploma and earn CompTIA A+ certification, you will be qualified for an entry-level position as a technical or help desk support specialist.
+Studying at Campus gives you valuable hands-on experience and a working knowledge of most types of computer hardware and many applications.
+Campus trains you to service and maintain computer systems and networks for small businesses to large corporations.
+Once you receive your Campus diploma and earn CompTIA A+ certification, you will be qualified for an entry-level position as a technical or help desk support specialist.

-With hands-on learning and a foundation in common hardware and software technologies, MTI gives you skills to support the complex IT infrastructures present in most industries.
+With hands-on learning and a foundation in common hardware and software technologies, Campus gives you skills to support the complex IT infrastructures present in most industries.

 You’ll learn to: